strohs/SparkEarningsAnalysis/README.md

 # Spark Earnings Analysis
-A spark app that I used to learn the fundamentals of the Apache Spark API.
+A spark app that I used to learn the fundamentals of the Apache Spark API (2.1.0)

 The overall goal of the app is to find the maximum price move a company's stock makes (historically, in each quarter) before and after an earnings release date.
 Stock Price closing data is retrieved for the last four years from Yahoo Finance.
 Earnings release date information is pulled for the last four years from Zacks.com website.

+<b>Note</b> Yahoo routinely changes their free, historical quotes API, so the app may fail to retrieve daily closing prices.

 ## Installation
 Clone this project and then use the "sbt assembly" command to build the application jar file.
 The jar can then be